Credit Information in Earnings Calls: Out-of-Sample Tests

+We also test the joint statistical significance of the 25 trading strategies for IG/HY.
+When evaluating the joint significance, we need to account for the fact that the returns of the 25 trading strategies are not independent.
+The details of the statistical test are included in Section \ref{s:joint_test} of the Online Appendix.
+The collective performance of our trading strategies is statistically highly anomalous: Under the null hypothesis of no-predictability, the probability to achieve the joint performance of our 25 trading strategies is smaller than 0.5\% for both IG and HY.

 To gauge the economic importance of our trading strategies, consider a long-only IG (HY) credit portfolio.
 According to data obtained from FRED, since 1972 (1986) the average annualized return of the IG (HY) long-only corporate bond portfolio has been 7.14\% (7.55\%).
-Consider supplementing these returns with those of the $(l,u) = (-0.1,0.1)$ strategies.
-The IG and HY returns would rise to 8.56\% and 9.55\% respectively.
+Consider supplementing these returns with those of the $(l,u) = (-0.3,0.1)$ strategies.
+The IG and HY returns would rise to 10.07\% and 11.69\% respectively.
 Such gains would place an IG or HY credit fund into the upper echelon of its competitors.
-Using the \$100 of corporate bond as collateral, the CDS long-short strategies could be readily implemented by institutional investors.
-Furthermore, the $(L,U)$ bounds of $(-2,2)$ and $(-4,4)$ for IG and HY, respectively, represent reasonable leverage for institutional credit investors.
+Using the \$100 of corporate bonds as collateral, the CDS long-short strategies could be readily implemented by institutional investors.
 Of course, institutions could simply tilt existing long-only portfolios by overweighting bonds with positive credit scores and underweighting those with negative credit scores, which would produce more modest performance improvements, but without requiring the use of any leverage.

 We conclude that credit scores contain useful information for forecasting credit spread changes, which translates to statistically and economically significant gains in an out-of-sample strategy that can be readily implemented by institutional investors.
 This evidence lends further weight to the capacity constrained investor hypothesis.
 If the predictability of credit score for future PVLGD changes only reflected a delayed but rational response to the information content of credit scores, such a rational reaction would not lead to profitable trading strategies, as the risk-reward embedded in CDSs with large positive or negative credit scores would be identical to that of CDSs with close-to-zero credit scores, once other firm characteristics are controlled for.
 However, we find this is not the case.